nPHYN1T3/m0dw3rks-Icons/README.md

 <h1>Installation</h1>
 Unzip / Decompress to either ~/.local/share/icons or /usr/share/icons for system wide use.
-You may want to alter the index.theme file and set the Inherits value to your preferred fallback icon set.
+You may want to alter the index.theme file and set the Inherits value to your preferred fallback icon set to fill in potential gaps.